Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 In this section we establish that there is a reversible normal-form Turing Machine $M_{TV}$ that satisfies the conditions required in the construction.
 Recall that we are reducing from $f \in \fpnexp$.
 The polynomial time Turing Machine that computes $f$ is called $M$ and the query language is $L$. $L$ is contained in $\nexp$ and the exponential time verifier for $L$ is called $V$.
 We will assume that there are constants $c_1$ and $c_2$ such that on input $x$, the number of queries made by $M$ is at most $c_1 |x|$ and if $M$ makes a query $\bar{x}$ to the oracle, the size of the witness required is at most $2^{c_2 n}$ and the running time of $V$ on input $(\bar{x},w)$ is at most $2^{c_2 |x|}$.
 This assumption justified by the following lemma:

 \begin{lemma} $f \in \fpnexp$, then for any constants, $c_1$ and $c_2$, $f$ is polynomial time reducible to a function $g \in \fpnexp$ such that $g$ can computed by polynomial-time Turing Machine $M$ with access to a $\nexp$ oracle for language $L$.
 The verifier for $L$ is a Turing Machine $V$.
 Moreover, on input $x$ of length $n$, $M$ runs in $O(n)$ time, makes at most $c_1 n$ queries to the oracle.
-Also, the length of the queries made to the oracle is at most $c_1 n$ and the running time of $V$ as well as the size of the witness required for $V$ on any query made by $M$ is $O(2^{c_2n})$ \end{lemma}
+Also, the length of the queries made to the oracle is at most $c_1 n$ and the running time of $V$ as well as the size of the witness required for $V$ on any query made by $M$ is $O(2^{c_2n})$.
+In addition the length of the output of $g$ is at most $c_1 n$. \end{lemma}

 \begin{proof} Suppose that $M$ runs in $r_1(n)$ time and the running time of $V$ is $O(2^{r_2(n)})$.
-Therefore, on input $x$, the number of queries made by $M$ as well as the length of the input to the oracle are at most $r_1(|x|)$.
+Therefore, on input $x$, the number of queries made by $M$ as well as the length of the input to the oracle, as well as the length of the output $f$ are at most $r_1(|x|)$.
 Also, the running time as well as the size of witness required by $V$ is at most $O(2^{r_2(r_1(|x|))})$.

 The reduction will pad an input $x$ to $f$ with $1 0^{t(n)} 1$, for a polynomial $t$ chosen below.
 We will refer to this substring as the {\em suffix}.
 The algorithm for $g$ will verify that the length of the suffix is in fact $t(n)$, where $n$ is the number of bits not included in the suffix.
 If not, then the value of $g$ is $0$.
 If the input to $g$ does have a suffix with the correct length then it erases the suffix and simulates $M$ on the rest of the string. $t(n)$ will be chosen to be large enough so that this computation can be done in $O(t(|x|))$ time.
 Note that the input length to $g$ is now $\bar{n} = t(|x|) + |x| + 2$.